 When they started the Institute, one of the first initiatives that we took was to make tourism sustainable.
 And for that, we understood that first, sustainability needed to have market value and, second, that value had to be measured.

 For that reason, we developed the “Responsible Tourism System” as a certification system using measurable standards under the label “BIOSPHERE”.
-The RTS is an instrument and means of continuous improvement towards sustainability, since it is a journey never a finish line.
+The RTS is an instrument and means of continuous improvement towards sustainability since it is a journey never a finish line.

 The last standard developed was that for the destinations since they are the most complex.
 In truth, I believe that the technicians at the RTI as well as those at the destinations already certified think that we have developed a very efficient methodology to walk at good pace up the path that is sustainability.

 I would like to add that, in the middle of the last decade, the UNWTO launched what is today the GSTC (Global Sustainable Tourism Council) which recognizes and accredits existing tourism certifications.
-One of their main objectives is bring order to the myriad of existing labels and standards, most of which are related only to the environment but called sustainable.
+One of their main objectives is to bring order to the myriad of existing labels and standards, most of which are related only to the environment but called sustainably.

 I believe that this represents one of the Institute’s best contributions to the tourism industry of today and the future.
 The RTI is the only body at an international level approved for accommodation, tour operators and destinations.